 - When we have a duty to others e.g. in child protection cases anonymised patient information will also be used at local and national level to help the Health Board and Government plan services e.g. for diabetic care.

 If you do not wish anonymous information about you to be used in such a way, please let us know.

 Reception and administration staff require access to your medical records in order to do their jobs.
 These members of staff are bound by the same rules of confidentiality as the medical staff.

 Information about the General Practioners and the practice required for disclosure under this act can be made available to the public.
 All requests for such information should be made to the practice manager.

 Access to Records

 Practice staff have access to all medical records.
-Sometimes other health service staff, eg from the PCT, may work here and need access to your records.
+Sometimes other health service staff, eg from the CCG, may work here and need access to your records.
 When data is collected for other NHS agencies the results cannot be connected to an individual patient.
 When we get requests from Insurance Companies and Solicitors for copies of medical records these will only be released with your written consent.
 If you have any concerns please discuss these with the doctor.

 We make every effort to give the best service possible to everyone who attends our practice.

 However, we are aware that things can go wrong resulting in a patient feeling that they have a genuine cause for complaint.
 If this is so, we would wish for the matter to be settled as quickly, and as amicably, as possible.

 To pursue a complaint please contact the practice manager who will deal with your concerns appropriately.
 Further written information is available regarding the complaints procedure from reception.